Ebola

 10 Active Outbreaks

-A major Ebola outbreak caused by the Bundibugyo strain is underway in the Democratic Republic of Congo (DRC) and Uganda.
-WHO declared a Public Health Emergency of International Concern (PHEIC) on May 17, 2026.
+The 2026 Ebola outbreak caused by the Bundibugyo strain in the Democratic Republic of Congo (DRC) and Uganda is now the second largest Ebola outbreak on record.
+As of June 2026, there are 1,048 confirmed cases and 267 confirmed deaths.
+WHO declared a Public Health Emergency of International Concern (PHEIC) in May 2026.
 The Bundibugyo strain has no approved vaccine and no specific treatment, making this one of the most dangerous active outbreaks in years.

 4